 Before joining Lubrizol, he worked for twelve years for Ethyl Corp., first in Orangeburg, S.C., as a senior process engineer, then in Sauget, Ill., as process technology manager, and finally in Pasadena, Texas, as technical services manager for a lubricant additives facility and as a senior specialist.
 Prior to that, he spent nearly five years at Hercules, Brunswick, Ga., as a process engineer.
 He has a BS in chemical engineering from North Carolina State.
 He is a senior member of the American Institute of Chemical Engineers.

 Roy Sanders is a process safety consultant and lecturer based in Lake Charles, La.
 He currently is a part-time research associate at the Mary Kay O’Connor Process Safety Center at Texas A&M University.
 He retired in 2008 from PPG Industries in Lake Charles, Louisiana, after working there for 42 years.
-His last position at the firm was as compliance team leader for the chlor/alkali roduction facilities.
+His last position at the firm was as compliance team leader for the chlor/alkali production facilities.
 He has specialized in process safety since 1974, and was superintendent of loss prevention at PPG from 1982 to 1998.
 He joined PPG after graduating from Louisiana State University, in 1965, with a BS in chemical engineering.

 Ellen Turner has worked for Eastman Chemical Co. for nearly 20 years.
 She currently is specialty plastics for medical devices market development representative in Kingsport, Tenn., a role in which works on a team to expand the market for the company’s copolyester resins.